-With over 18,000 participants since its inception in 2008, Sushi Making For The Soul is Canada’s most popular hands-on sushi making workshop – public, corporate, institutional.
-It is widely celebrated for the unique and joyful experience it brings to beginners and intermediate-level aspiring sushi “chefs”.
+With over 18,000 participants (including 400+ organizations) since its inception in 2008, Sushi Making For The Soul is North America’s most popular hands-on sushi and gimbap-making workshop.
+It is widely celebrated for the unique and joyful experience it brings to beginners and intermediate-level aspiring sushi warriors.
 The three-level program has also received accolades for the work it does on behalf of food literacy advocacy for children and raising awareness about childhood hunger in the Greater Toronto Area.

-Your sushi maestro, Sang Kim, is an award-winning fiction writer, playwright, serial restaurateur and chef.
+Your maestro, SANG KIM, is an award-winning fiction writer, celebrated chef, and serial restaurateur.
 He has been behind some of the best known Japanese and Korean restaurants in Toronto.

-His upcoming third book, WOODY ALLEN ATE MY KIMCHI, a memoir about his food journey from a farm in South Korea to some of the top restaurants and hotels in Ontario, will be released in February 2018 (Exile Editions).
+His third book, WOODY ALLEN ATE MY KIMCHI, a food and restaurant memoir about his food journey from a farm in South Korea to some of the top restaurants and hotels in Ontario, will be released in February 2018 (Exile Editions).
 He is the recipient of the Gloria Vanderbilt Prize for Fiction (“When John Lennon Died“, 2013); shortlisted for the same prize (“Kimchi“, 2016); winner, Grain Magazine’s Short Story contest (“Spoiled Rice“, 2016); finalist for the CBC Short Story Prize (“Kraken“, 2017).
-His collection of literary short stories, EATING DOGS, will be released in the fall of 2018.
+His collection of literary short stories, EATING DOGS, will be released in the fall of 2019.

-If you would like to book him for a workshop, cooking demo, or a talk, you can reach him directly on his email: email@example.com
+If you would like to book Chef Sang Kim for a workshop, cooking demo, or a talk, you can reach him directly on his email: email@example.com